noahares/nvim-commenter/README.md

 This is more of an experiment than a serious plugin.
 Might fully develop it, if I have the time.
 The goal was to get some auto-commenting to work.
 I also want to learn Lua.
 This plugin is the result.

-Provides `SingleCommenter`, `MultiCommenter`, `SingleUncommenter` and `MultiUncommenter` commands which perform their actions on the current line or the selection respectively.
+Provides `SingleCommenterToggle`, `MultiCommenter` and `MultiUncommenter` commands which perform their actions on the current line or the selection respectively.

 To quickly comment out selected lines in visual mode use something like this: `vnoremap <leader>x :MultiCommenter<cr>`